glutanimate/pdf-glossary/docs/description.md

-Export your decks as compact HTML/PDF glossaries that are ideal for printing reference sheets!
+Export your decks as compact HTML/PDF glossaries that are ideal for printing reference sheets of your cards!

 **SCREENSHOT**